rita-barbosa/LAPR4-2324/docs/sprint-c/us_1016/readme.md

 > **Repository Pattern**
 > * ApplicationRepository
+> * JobOpeningRepository
 >
 > **Justifications**
 >
->The repositories were employed to persist applications, as well as to reconstruct objects from the persistence.
+>The repositories were employed to persist applications and job openings, as well as to reconstruct objects from the persistence.
 > **Service Pattern**
 > * AuthorizationService
-> * ApplicationManagementService
+> * JobOpeningManagementService
-> * ApplicationDTOService
+> * JobOpeningDTOService
 > * FollowUpConnectionService
 >
 > **Justifications**